alebgz-91/queens/README.md

 0.1.0 - August 2025
 ```

-## Aythor
+## Aythor and contacts
-Developed by Alessandro Bigazzi.
+Alessandro Bigazzi (maintainer).

+If you find a bug, please open an issue.
+For other enquiries, please [e.mail me](alessandro.bigazzi@aol.com).